IntensiveCoLearning/trustless-agents/brucexu-eth.md

 3. The buyer prepares and submits a payment payload.

-4. The server verifies and settles the payment using an x402 facilitator's /verify and /settle endpoints.
+4. The server verifies and settles the payment using an x402 facilitator’s /verify and /settle endpoints.

 5. If payment is valid, the server provides the requested resource.